Forward Ships A GLOBAL LEADER in Meeting IMO's 2050 Targets

 The IMO has also announced that efforts should be made for a possible further reduction in CO2 emissions per transport work of up to 70 percent by 2050.
 One commonly discussed way to reduce such emissions has been to limit the propulsion engine power, but this would require a significantly lower service speed, resulting in a serious impact on the chain of logistics.

-Project Forward shows that this 70 percent reduction in CO2 emissions target can be met, even without lowering service speeds, through the use of carbon neutral fuels mixed with LNG.
-Such carbon neutral fuels can be transported, stored, and consumed in a similar way to that of fossil LNG.
+Forward Ships demonstrates that the 70 percent reduction in CO2 emissions target can be met, even without lowering service speeds, through the use of carbon-neutral biogas (BLNG) mixed with LNG.
+Such carbon-neutral fuels can be transported, stored, and consumed in a similar way to that of fossil LNG.

 “Through the advanced engine technology available today, LNG has a clearly superior well-to-wake emissions profile compared to liquid fuel.
-LNG appears not as a transition fuel, but the fuel of tomorrow and for many years to come,” says Antonis Trakakis, Technical Director at Arista and Chief Technology Officer of Forward Ships.
+LNG appears not as a transition fuel, but the fuel of tomorrow and for many years to come,” says Antonis Trakakis, Chief Technology Officer of Forward Ships.

 “The efficient propulsion design concept for Project Forward is based on a novel arrangement featuring just two highly efficient Wärtsilä 31DF engines without auxiliary gensets.
 The project is totally in line with Wärtsilä’s Smart Marine vision that foresees an era of concept solutions delivering optimal efficiency, safety, and environmental sustainability,” says Johnny Kackur, General Manager, Wärtsilä Marine Solutions.